-But enough about me and the doggo, let’s quickly talk about this apple, pear and cranberry breakfast crisp!
+But enough about me and the doggo, let’s quickly talk about this apple and pear crisp!

-I realised there is a lack of breakfast recipes on THCK, which is shocking because breakfast is my favourtie meal of the day!
+I realised there is a lack of breakfast recipes on THCK, which is shocking because breakfast is my favourite meal of the day!

 But when planning my Christmas content, I realised that there are no good Christmas breakfasts recipes out there!

-So I thought this apple, pear and cranberry breakfast crisp would be the PERFECT breakfast recipe for Christmas morning!
+So I thought this apple and pear crisp would be the PERFECT breakfast recipe for Christmas morning!

 A light crisp made with using healthier ingredients, on a lightly stewed fruit back using seasonal fruits.
 This would be perfect to make for the whole fam, and a great way to start the day!

 Serve with Greek yoghurt, and top with fresh fruit.
-This apple, pear and cranberry breakfast crisp is easy, quick, affordable and absolutely comforting and delicious!
+This apple and pear crisp is easy, quick, affordable and absolutely comforting and delicious!
 Um, can it get any better (short answer: no!)

 with love – G x x